What’s in This Article

 What Causes Burping During Pregnancy?

-Burping during pregnancy is usually caused by a mix of normal body changes and everyday habits.
-You may notice more burping because your digestive tract slows down, and your growing uterus can press on your stomach, pushing gas upward.
+Burping during pregnancy usually comes from normal body changes and daily habits.
+Your digestive tract slows down, and your growing uterus can press on your stomach.
+That pressure can push gas upward and make you burp more often.

 Burping during pregnancy often happens as digestion slows and your growing uterus puts pressure on your stomach.

-Eating quickly, talking while eating, or overeating can make you swallow extra air, which adds to the causes.
-Carbonated drinks and gassy foods like beans and broccoli can also increase gas production.
+Eating quickly, talking while eating, or overeating can make you swallow extra air.
+Carbonated drinks and gassy foods, such as beans and broccoli, can also increase gas.

-Stress and anxiety may affect how your gut works, so your symptoms can feel worse when you’re tense.
+Stress and anxiety may affect how your gut feels, so symptoms can seem worse when you feel tense.
 These causes are common and usually not harmful, even when they feel inconvenient.
-Additionally, hormonal changes can lead to increased fluid retention, which may also contribute to gastrointestinal discomfort.
+Hormonal changes can also relate to increased fluid retention, which may add to general discomfort.

-You don’t have to accept discomfort as your new normal; small adjustments can help you feel more in control.
-If your burping comes with severe pain, vomiting, or trouble eating, talk with your healthcare provider for guidance.
+You don’t have to accept discomfort as your new normal.
+Small changes can help you feel more in control.
+If burping comes with severe pain, vomiting, trouble swallowing, or trouble eating, talk with your healthcare provider for guidance.

 Why Pregnancy Hormones Increase Gas

-When pregnancy hormones rise, especially progesterone, they relax the muscles of your digestive tract and slow digestion, which can increase gas buildup and burping.
+When pregnancy hormones rise, progesterone can relax the muscles in your digestive tract.
+This can slow digestion, increase gas buildup, and lead to more burping.

-This slowdown can extend intestinal transit time by up to 30%, so gas stays in your system longer and pressure builds.
-As your uterus enlarges, it also presses on your abdomen, which can make you feel bloated and may encourage more gas release.
+Slower digestion gives food and gas more time to sit in your system.
+As your uterus grows, it also presses on your abdomen.
+This can make you feel bloated and may push gas upward.

-These changes are normal, and they’re a common reason pregnancy can be due to more burping.
-You don’t need to fight your body; you can support it with awareness and patience.
+These changes are normal, and they help explain why pregnancy can bring more burping.
+You don’t need to fight your body.
+You can support it with slower meals, better posture, and gentle routine changes.

-In most cases, this pattern improves after childbirth, when hormone levels stabilize and digestion returns closer to baseline.
-Additionally, regular blood sugar monitoring during pregnancy can help identify any underlying issues that may contribute to digestive discomfort.
+In many cases, this pattern improves after childbirth, when hormone levels stabilize and digestion moves closer to your usual rhythm.
+Regular blood sugar monitoring during pregnancy can also help your care team spot health issues that may affect how you feel.

 Which Foods Make Pregnancy Burping Worse?

-You may notice more burping after gassy foods like beans, cabbage, and broccoli, since they can increase gas in your digestive system.
+You may notice more burping after gassy foods like beans, cabbage, broccoli, onions, and lentils.
+These foods can increase gas in your digestive system.

-Fizzy drinks, including soda and carbonated water, can also add extra air, and fatty or spicy foods may slow digestion or irritate your stomach.
+Fizzy drinks, including soda and carbonated water, can add extra air to your stomach.
+Fatty or spicy foods may also slow digestion or irritate your stomach.

 Eating smaller meals and slowing down at mealtime can help reduce these symptoms.
-Additionally, staying well-hydrated aids in digestion, which can also help minimize burping.
+Staying well-hydrated also supports digestion and may help limit burping.

 Certain foods can make pregnancy burping worse by increasing gas, slowing digestion, or both.
-When you’re choosing gassy foods to avoid, pay attention to items that commonly trigger bloating and pressure.
-You don’t need to eliminate everything forever; just notice your pattern and adjust freely.
+Pay attention to foods that commonly trigger bloating and pressure.
+You don’t need to remove every food forever, but you can adjust based on your pattern.

 | Food group | Why it may worsen burping |